 Lead Institution: Bibliothèque nationale de France (BnF)

-Project partners (IIPC): KBR / The Royal Library of Belgium and National Library of Luxemburg (BnL)
+Project partners (IIPC): KBR – Royal Library of Belgium and National Library of Luxembourg (BnL)

 Project partner: Archives Unleashed Project